Financial Aid

 Consequences of Withdrawing From Courses

-Withdrawing from courses may affect a student’s financial aid award eligibility and academic standing.
+Withdrawing from courses may affect a student’s financial aid eligibility and academic standing.
 Prior to withdrawing from courses, students are advised to speak with their financial aid counselor and academic advisor, student success coordinator, or program coordinator to discuss all possible implications of withdrawing from a course(s).

 Financial Consequences of Withdrawing

-Financial aid is awarded to assist with educational expenses for the length of an entire payment period.
+Financial aid is offered to assist with educational expenses for the length of an entire payment period.
 If a Title IV recipient withdraws prior to completing 60 percent of the payment period, the Office of Financial Aid must determine how much of the federal funding was “earned” up to the time of withdrawal.
 This review is called a “Return of Title IV Aid” (R2T4) Calculation.

 Return of Title IV Funds Policy